dronekit/dronekit-python/docs/guide/auto_mode.rst

 .. note::

-    In DroneKit-Python 2 :py:attr:`Vehicle.commands <dronekit.lib.Vehicle.commands>` contains just the editable waypoints (in version 1.x, the commands included the non-editable home location as the first item).
+    In DroneKit-Python 2 :py:attr:`Vehicle.commands <dronekit.Vehicle.commands>` contains just the editable waypoints (in version 1.x, the commands included the non-editable home location as the first item).